syncfusion-content/winui-docs/winui/TreeGrid/Selection.md

 ## Multiple row selection

-The tree grid allows you select multiple rows by setting the `SelectionMode` property to `Extended` or `Multiple`, where you can select multiple rows by dragging the mouse on tree grid and also using the key modifiers.
+The tree grid allows you select multiple rows by setting the `SelectionMode` property to `Extended` or `Multiple`, where you can select multiple rows by mouse click and also using the key modifiers.

 When using `Extended`, you can select multiple rows by pressing the key modifiers `Ctrl` and `Shift`.